Cooper Kupp: 2014 season

 Kupp finished his sophomore season with 104 catches for 1,431 yards and 16 touchdowns in 13 games.
 He was named a First-team All-American by the AFCA, AP, and TSN for the second consecutive season.
-He was also named to the first-team All-Big Sky Conference for the second straight year as a wide receiver while also earning third-team honors as punt returner.
+He was also named to the first-team All-Big Sky for the second straight year as a wide receiver while also earning third-team honors as punt returner.
 Kupp finished 18th in the 2014 Walter Payton Award voting.

 2015 season

 In the 2015 season, Kupp finished the season with 114 catches for 1,642 yards and 19 touchdowns in 11 games.
 He broke the Big Sky single-season record for catches with 114, a total that ranks ninth most all-time in FCS single-season history.
-Kupp was named a first-team All-Big Sky Conference wide receiver for the third-straight year and was also named the league's Offensive Most Valuable Player.
+Kupp was named a first-team All-Big Sky wide receiver for the third-straight year and was also named the league's Offensive Most Valuable Player.
 He was just the second wide receiver to be named Big Sky Offensive MVP in the last 42 years.
 Kupp also won the Walter Payton Award, becoming the third Eastern Washington player to win the award and only the second wide receiver to win, after Brian Finneran of Villanova in 1997.

 2016 season

-On November 30, 2015, Kupp announced that he would return for his senior season after speculation that he was considering entering the 2016 NFL Draft.
+On November 30, 2015, Kupp announced that he would return for his senior season after speculation that he was considering entering the 2016 NFL draft.
 He was poised to break nearly every major FCS career receiving record mark during his final collegiate season.
 In the 2016 season, Kupp finished with 117 receptions for 1,700 yards and 17 touchdowns.
-At the end of his college career, Kupp's 428 receptions and 6,464 yards were both the most in FCS history, passing marks previously held by Terrell Hudgins, who had 395 receptions and 5,250 yards playing for Elon University from 2006–2009.
+At the end of his college career, Kupp's 428 receptions and 6,464 yards were both the most in FCS history, passing marks previously held by Terrell Hudgins, who had 395 receptions and 5,250 yards playing for Elon University from 2006 to 2009.
 Moreover, Kupp's 6,464 yards eclipsed Scott Pingel's all-division NCAA record set in 1999, which was accomplished at the Division III level of competition.
-Kupp's 73 receiving touchdowns also rank first in FCS history, passing the 58 touchdowns that New Hampshire's David Ball caught from 2003–2006.
+Kupp's 73 receiving touchdowns also rank first in FCS history, passing the 58 touchdowns that New Hampshire's David Ball caught from 2003 to 2006.